richa-saurabh/COVID-19_Data_Analytics/README.md

    We welcome contributions!
 If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-9. License
-   This project is licensed under the MIT License - see the LICENSE file for details.

-10. Acknowledgements: Thanks to all the data sources and contributors who make COVID-19 data publicly available.
-   Special shoutout to the open-source community for their contributions to data analysis and visualization libraries!